HertZhang/STM32F103C8T6_CMSIS-DAP_SWO/README.txt

 just V1.2 source code, but link the system image to 0x0800C000, so you can drag and drop, use DAPLink bootloader to upgrade to cmsis-dap system. :)

+V1.4 match to nanoDAP V2.3
+just modify usb enum gpio to PB15

 ps:
-current pcb support both cmsis-dap & DAPLink (cmsis-dap use the stm32f103c8t6, and DAPLink use the stm32f103cbt6)
+current pcb (hadrware version >= V2.1) support both cmsis-dap & DAPLink (cmsis-dap use the stm32f103c8t6, and DAPLink use the stm32f103cbt6)